CosimoQuiche/tc-media-archive/games/so/locations/Hope_Hospital.md

 ## <a id="Locations"></a>Locations

 Hope Hospital is located near the West Coast of Angeles Bay, south of the [International Airport](Angeles_Bay_International_Airport.md), and [Caduceus USA](Caduceus_USA.md).
-It is West of the [Citywalk](Angeles_Bay.md#Locations), and appears to be surrounded by both suburbs and sections of the urban city center.
+It is west of the [Citywalk](Angeles_Bay.md#Locations), and appears to be surrounded by both suburbs and sections of the urban city center.

 ### Exterior / Ambulance Bay